AI-4-atmosphere-remote-sensing/cloud-phase-prediction/README.md

-# AWS Automation Using Multi-GPU support [aws-automation-cloud_pahse_prediction.py]
+## AWS Automation Using Multi-GPU support
-This guide explains how to automate running ML models on AWS EC2 instances.
-The script automates launching an EC2 instance, executing ML code, and storing results in S3.
+This guide explains how to automate running the ```Cloud Phse Prediction``` Model on AWS EC2 instances using Multi GPU.
+The ```aws-automation-cloud_pahse_prediction.py``` script automates launching an EC2 instance, executing ML Model, and storing results in S3 and desired location in locally, finally terminating the initiated EC2 instance..

 ## Prerequisites